Modnars/HIT-Compilers-Experiment/README.md

 is designed to using Function Pointer to implement generating target code.

 I have tried to implement the idea for three days, while my experiment is too hurry to let me finish it.
 Maybe I will implement it one day.
+Here, I finished the basic functions with backpatch, which I learned from book.
+Maybe this method is much easier.

 During the experiment, I have read some good repos about compiler.
 I want to share several repos here: